typhonjs-backbone/backbone-es6/README.md

 Backbone-ES6 is a fork of Backbone (https://github.com/jashkenas/backbone) converting and modularizing it into idiomatic ES6.
 The impetus for this fork is to experiment with modernizing and making Backbone easier to modify in a granular fashion.
 In particular the Parse JS SDK (http://www.parse.com) previously also was a fork of Backbone, but with the 1.6+ SDK release the Backbone API was unceremoniously removed.
 Backbone-ES6 provides the base for Backbone-Parse-ES6 (https://github.com/typhonjs/backbone-parse-es6) which provides a solution for Backbone dependent Parse users.
 Another reason for Backbone-ES6 is supporting end to end documentation via ESDoc for ES6 frameworks and apps built on top of Backbone.

+Backbone-ES6 uses SystemJS / JSPM (www.jspm.io) for dependency management and bundling distributions.
+For an example of using SystemJS / JSPM directly, albeit w/ Parse via Backbone-Parse-ES6 please see this demo repo: https://github.com/typhonjs/backbone-parse-es6-demo

 When a new Backbone release is made (next 1.2.4) Backbone-ES6 will be updated.
 Tests from Backbone will be ported to Backbone-ES6 with the upcoming 1.2.4 release.

 This repository contains several pre-packed downloads in the `dist/` directory.
 There are AMD, CJS, and Global distributions.
 The "global-inclusive" bundle includes the latest jQuery (2.1.4) and Underscore (1.8.3) libraries.